marcelgoh/marcelgoh.github.io/misc/hitchhiking.md

 ![giselle-wayne]({{ site.baseurl }}/media/hitchhiking/giselle-wayne.jpg)

-Along the way, Wayne told me stories of working in fly-in mining communities in Northern Saskatchewan and Giselle told me stories from her childhood in the Prairies, from strict teachers at the convent to nights at the drive-in theatre.
+Along the way, Wayne told me stories of working in fly-in mining communities in northern Saskatchewan and Giselle told me stories from her childhood in the Prairies, from strict teachers at the convent to nights at the drive-in theatre.
 We ended Day 3 in Thunder Bay, where I stayed in a motel that was unfortunately full of bedbugs.

 ![tbay]({{ site.baseurl }}/media/hitchhiking/tbay.jpg)